arielalvesdutra/arielalvesdutra/React_js.md

 [**Post-Its Frontend**](https://github.com/arielalvesdutra/post-it-frontend).

-Project that I made to practice `React` to resolve a personal necessity that I had.
+Project that I made to practice `React` and to resolve a personal necessity that I had.
 I created this project in 2019 and I still add some features to this project in 2020.

 [**react-very-simple-slider**](https://github.com/arielalvesdutra/react-very-simple-slider)